Skip to Content

 In general, some areas like Tracy Arm Fjord can only accommodate smaller vessels.
 So, if you choose to sail a mega-ship, chances are, you’ll be navigating a less popular itinerary or not sailing a fjord or glacier-filled bay.

-When it comes to planning an Alaskan cruise, I’m a fan of mid-sized ships because they provide a more intimate experience.
+When it comes to planning an Alaskan cruise, I’m a fan of small and mid-sized ships because they provide a more intimate experience.

 I have cruised to Alaska multiple times and sailed on ships with 1,400 to 5,000 passengers.
 For me, the best cruise ship to Alaska is smaller is size, has long port days, and an indoor pool.